-In December 2005, at the Company's Annual Meeting of Stockholders, the stockholders of the Company approved the 2005 Plan, pursuant to which the Company may grant non-qualified stock options to certain members of the Board of Directors.
+In December 2005, at the Company's Annual Meeting of Stockholders, the stockholders of the Company approved the 2005 Plan, pursuant to which the Company grants non-qualified stock options to certain members of the Board of Directors.
 The 2005 Plan replaced the Company's Amended and Restated 1999 Stock Option Plan for Non-Employee Directors ("1999 Plan").
-No additional options will be granted under the 1999 Plan; however, all then outstanding options under the 1999 Plan remained in effect in accordance with their respective terms.
+No additional options will be granted under the 1999 Plan; however, all then outstanding options under the 1999 Plan shall remain in effect in accordance with their respective terms.
 Pursuant to the 1999 Plan, 200,000 shares of the Company's common stock were initially reserved for issuance.
 Up to 200,000 shares of common stock may be issued pursuant to awards granted under the 2005 Plan (subject to adjustment in the event of stock splits and other similar events).
-Prior to December 8, 2010, the Plan provided that each eligible director would automatically be granted an option to acquire 20,000 shares of Common Stock (the "Initial Option") upon election to the Board.
-Each director who ceased to be an Affiliated Director (as defined in the 2005 Plan) and was not otherwise an employee of the Company or any of its subsidiaries or affiliates would be granted, on the date such director ceased to be an Affiliated Director but remained as a member of the Board of Directors, an Initial Option to acquire 20,000 shares of

-Common Stock under the plan.
-Each Initial Option vests and becomes exercisable on a monthly basis as to 1/36th of the number of shares of Common Stock originally subject to the option on each monthly anniversary of the date of grant, provided that the optionee serves as a director on such monthly anniversary date.
-On December 8, 2010, the Board of Directors amended the 2005 Plan to eliminate the Initial Option.
+The 2005 Plan provides that each eligible director will automatically be granted an option to acquire 20,000 shares of Common Stock (the "Initial Option") upon election to the Board.
+Each director who ceases to be an Affiliated Director (as defined in the 2005 Plan) and is not otherwise an employee of the Company or any of its subsidiaries or affiliates will be granted, on the date such director ceases to be an Affiliated Director but remains as a member of the Board of Directors, an Initial Option to acquire 20,000 shares of Common Stock under the plan.
+Each Initial Option will vest and become exercisable on a monthly basis as to 1/36th of the number of shares of Common Stock originally subject to the option on each monthly anniversary of the date of grant, provided that the optionee serves as a director on such monthly anniversary date.
 Prior to September 23, 2009, the 2005 Plan also provided that on the date of each annual meeting of stockholders of the Company, each eligible Director who was both serving as Director immediately prior to and immediately following such annual meeting, and who had served on the Board for at least six months, would automatically be granted an option to purchase 2,400 shares of Common Stock (an "Annual Option").
-Each Annual Option vests and becomes exercisable on a monthly basis as to 1/36th of the number of shares originally subject to the option on each monthly anniversary of the date of grant, provided that the optionee serves as a Director on such monthly anniversary date.
+Each Annual Option yests and becomes exercisable on a monthly basis as to 1/36th of the number of shares originally subject to the option on each monthly anniversary of the date of grant, provided that the optionee serves as a Director on such monthly anniversary date.
 On September 23, 2009, the Board of Directors amended the 2005 Plan to eliminate the Annual Option.
-Stock options granted under the 2005 Plan to eliminate the Annual Option.
 Stock options granted under the 2005 Plan have contractual terms of 10 years.
-Approximately 67,200 shares are available for future issuance as of July 31, 2011 under the 2005 Plan.
+Approximately 107,200 shares are available for future issuance as of July 31, 2010 under the 2005 Plan.